|

 However, spermicides do increase the risk of painful urinary

-tract infections in women and STD infection.
+tract infections in women and sexually transmitted infection.

 WARNING: Spermicides containing Nonoxynol-9 (N-9) were